DecipherOne/containmentUnit/README.md

        C:\mongodb\bin\mongod.exe --config C:\mongodbfiles\mongodb.cfg --install
        If everything went well, the system will spit out a blank line.
        Then type

        net start MongoDB

        If everything went well, you’ll see the message that the service started successfully.
        You now have a configured mongodb service that will start automatically with windows.

        Install Ruby 2.3.X or 2.2.X -
        http://rubyinstaller.org/downloads/

         Install Browser-Mob Proxy -
                 https://github.com/lightbody/browsermob-proxy/releases
                 This project uses version 2.0

-        Download the zip file and extract to c:\ ,path should end up being C:\browsermob-proxy-2.0.0 , if you install to a different location,make note, because you will have to update the path in the containmentUnit python files in order to work from a different directory.
+        Download the zip file and extract to c:\ ,path should end up being

+        C:\browsermob-proxy-2.0.0

+        if you install to a different location,make note, YOU NEED TO UPDATE THE PATH IN config/thirdPartyPaths.json .

 Install Phantomjs 1.9.7 -
 	https://bitbucket.org/ariya/phantomjs/downloads